sionta/blog/_posts/2024-04-04-markdown-cheat-sheet.md

 ## Blockquotes

-The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a `footer` or `cite` element, and optionally with in-line changes such as annotations and abbreviations.

 > "If you want to find the secrets of the universe, think in terms of energy, frequency, and vibration."
 >
 > <cite>&mdash; Nikola Tesla</cite>